BradleyChatha/jcli/README.md

 JCLI handles all of this via argument validators.

 Let's start off with the first example, making sure the user only passes in files with a `.json` extention, and apply it to our `cat` command.
-Code first, explanation after.
+Code first, explanation after:

 ```d
 struct HasExtention